When should I arrive? Please arrive 45 minutes prior to scheduled departure time.

 What else could we see?
 Channel Islands National Park and National Marine Sanctuary are a premier global destination for viewing aquatic wildlife.
 Waters around these islands have been set aside as a sanctuary, a safe haven for the diversity of species found in the region.
 It is not uncommon to observe several species of whales on a single outing.
 In addition, typical observations within Park and Sanctuary waters can include Gray Whales, Humpbacks, Fin Whales, Blue Whales, Minke Whales, Pilot Whales, Orca whales and more.
 Several species of dolphin, seals, sealions and a variety of aquatic fowl can be observed daily.

 How big is the boat?
-Our primary vessel is 85’ overall.
+The primary vessel is the Ranger 85 and is 85’ overall.

 Is there seating inside/outside?
 Bench seating is provided outside and galley seating inside.

 What do I bring?
 We suggest you bring a quality camera to capture images of your voyage.
 The Channel Islands offer an unsurpassed opportunity to gather images of wildlife in a unique setting.
 In addition, but not necessary, a set of field glasses for viewing those sights just out of range, or for those wanting a closer look.

 Can I bring my own food?
 While we do offer a full service galley onboard, you are more than welcome to bring your own food.
 Please, no ice chests, glass containers and alcoholic beverages.